mihael-dev/High-Density-Scatter/README.md

 # High-Density Scatter

-With this extension a scatter plot with several tousands data points can be created.
+With this extension a high-density scatter plot with several tousands data points can be created.

 ![High-Density-Scatter.gif](demo/HighDensityScatter.gif)